AhmadAbdElhameed/Data-Scientist-Nanodegree/Wright Data Science Blog post/README.md

 ## Research Question 2
 when merged ,it will affect in prediction ?

 I think it is ,and we should select algorithm to work well with that dataset

+## Research Question 3
+is there a correlation betwween features ?
+- there is positive correlation betwwen attack features and negative between attack and defense features .

+I think it is ,and we should select algorithm to work well with that dataset